CTBT/dotnet_basics_2/readme.md

 var pokemonList = await pokemonService.GetPokemonListAsync();
 ```

-Level 3 -  ⭐⭐⭐ Now we know how to be even more productive with dotnet by using external libraries
+Level 3 completed -  ⭐⭐⭐ Now we know how to be even more productive with dotnet by using external libraries

 ---

-## Task 4: Implement a UI
+## Level 4: Implement a UI
 Use the Spectre.Console nuget package to implement a pokedex in your console.
 Spectre.Console adds vizualizations and interactive componentes to your console.